huiyegit/UAV3D/README.md

 For Collaborative 3D object detection task, our implementation is based on [BEVFusion](https://github.com/mit-han-lab/bevfusion) and [CoPerception](https://github.com/coperception/coperception?tab=readme-ov-file).

 For object tracking task, our implementation is based on [CenterPoint](https://github.com/tianweiy/CenterPoint).

+The software and data were created by Georgia State University Research Foundation under Army Research Laboratory (ARL) Award Numbers W911NF-22-2-0025 and W911NF-23-2-0224.
+ARL, as the Federal awarding agency, reserves a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use this software for Federal purposes, and to authorize others to do so in accordance with 2 CFR 200.315(b).